 Works on Protected Trees

-To apply for works to be carried out on a protected tree, please call us on 01962 848301 or email us at firstname.lastname@example.org.
+If you wish to apply for works to be carried out on a protected tree and you know what works you wish to undertake, please call us on 01962 848301 or email firstname.lastname@example.org.

 Please be warned, carrying out work on a protected tree without the Council's consent can result in a criminal prosecution and a hefty fine of up to £20 000.